tokenshift/blob/env/env.go.md

 		return out
 	}

-GetEnv returns the requested variable and a bool indicating whether it was set;
+Get returns the requested variable and a bool indicating whether it was set;
-GetEnvOr lets the consumer specify a default value to use if the variable was not set.
+GetOr lets the consumer specify a default value to use if the variable was not set.

-	func GetEnv(key string) (string, bool) {
+	func Get(key string) (string, bool) {
-		for kv := range(Env()) {
+		for kv := range(All()) {
 			if kv.Key == key {
 				return kv.Val, true
 			}